oracle-samples/oci-data-science-ai-samples/distributed_training/horovod.md

 ### Building the container image

-Update the TAG and the IMAGE_NAME as per your needs, notice the `$IMAGE_NAME` is the location you would like to pus the container image in OCIR.
+Update the TAG and the IMAGE_NAME as per your needs, notice the `$IMAGE_NAME` is the location you would like to push the container image in OCIR.

 ```bash
 export IMAGE_NAME=<region.ocir.io/my-tenancy/image-name>
 export TAG=latest
 ```

+Buld the container image.

 ```bash
 ads opctl distributed-training build-image \